-Ford Escape owners have reported 70 problems associated with suspension (under the suspension category).
+Ford Escape owners have reported 250 problems related to suspension (under the suspension category).

 See all problems of the 2005 Ford Escape.

 This vehicle is part of the Ford recall 14s02 (nhtsb #14v165000 ).
 I had the recall directed cross-brace installed in June 2014 (3 months ago).
 I was turning a corner at about 5-10 mph, heard a pop in the right front of the car and then heard a scraping sound and had difficulty steering.
 I had the vehicle towed to the dealership who found that the cross-brace had failed because the subframe gave way.
 I was told that the brace was only to provide an envelope of safety if the subframe failed but it was not meant to prevent frame failure or correct frame weakness.
 I was also told that the subframe repair was not covered as part of the recall and that the repair would cost about $2000.
 I don't think that a quality vehicle would have a frame failure after only 10 years.
 I think this is a design flaw and that similar to Toyota, Ford is trying to say they put in a fix but not really fix the real problem.
 I believe that my frame was severely weakened before the cross-brace was installed and that the subframe should have been replaced instead of the patch fix designed in the recall which Ford admitted to me was only to help prevent injuries, not to fix a known design problem.
 You would think the mechanics would want to protect customers from potentially lethal structural failures.
 Maybe they do but management is only concerned with profits.
 Failing to stand behind the quality of their product will cost Ford; they certainly have lost me.

 See all problems of the 2003 Ford Escape.

 The right rear shock tower rusted through and the shock has come through the plastic moulding.
 The car drives but is unstable and unsafe.

 See all problems of the 2004 Ford Escape.